Learn to use the color-grading tools in Fusion, from Curves to Printer Lights while displaying multiple scopes with the viewer's A/B buffers.

 Dan attempts to walk through his thoughts when grading step by step from quality control to setting the first primary correction

-In this installment of 'From The Mailbag', Team Mixing Light discusses the look of the series 'Westworld' and our look creation philosophies.
+Robbie, Pat, and Dan discusses the look of the series 'Westworld' and our look creation philosophies when color grading.

 Most of us love to use LUTs behind closed doors.
 Dan shares his thoughts on why and how to break out of needing LUTs